MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

     - Generate Entries in Yoast XML-Sitemap for Fotorama Images: Generate the Entries for the Yoast XML-Sitemap with the images shown in the Fotorama-Slider.
 Used for SEO.
 Entries are stored in Custom field `postimg`.
 Tested with several fotorama sliders per post!
 The custom field is only written if `Set Custom Fields` is checked (="true") and if the admin user is logged in.
 The status change is no longer required.
 Only usefull if you use Yoast SEO plugin.

-- **ATTENTION** And there are shortcodes without Admin Settings: see the table above.
+- **ATTENTION** And there are shortcode parameters without Admin Settings: see the table above.

 </br>